Lorong 1 Geylang Bus Terminal

 CSS buses at Geylang Lorong 1 Bus Terminal

-In 1977, the Singapore Bus Service (SBS) moved its operations into Geylang Fringe Car Park from its nearby Lorong 5 Geylang Bus Terminal, and part of the carpark facing Geylang Road was converted into bus parking space.
+In 1977, the Singapore Bus Service (SBS) moved its operations into Geylang Fringe Car Park from its nearby Lorong 5 Geylang Bus Terminal, and bus bays were expanded to accommodate the new services via the conversion of former carpark lots facing Geylang Road.
+The first SBS services that moved in were services 5, 9, 46, 71, and 197.
 By the 1980s, the terminal was renamed Geylang Bus Terminal and later, Lorong 1 Geylang Bus Terminal.
 As CSS folded up its operations, the terminal was shifted to TIBS control.
 The final CSS route was withdrawn in April 2007, leaving the maintenance facilities disused.

 In 2013, the existing SSB facilities, including the bus stop for CSS routes built in 1975, were demolished as part of road widening works along Sims Avenue.